kubernetes-client/java/docs/kubectl-equivalence-in-java.md

 #Kubectl Equivalence in Java

-__TL;DR__: Get used to kubectl?
-Now our kubernetes Java client library has releases a set of helpful client utilities which has the similar input argument interface as the kubectl binary.
+__TL;DR__: Used to kubectl?
+Now our kubernetes Java client library has released a set of helpful client utilities which has the similar input argument interface as the kubectl binary.
-Especially the developers who're already familiar with kubectl commands, after reading this document, you will know how to program to operate kubernetes as neat as kubectl.
+Especially the developers who're already familiar with kubectl commands, after reading this document, you will know how to build programs that interact with Kubernetes as easily as kubectl.

 ### What is Java Kubectl